keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/cursor.md

 * TOC
 {:toc}

-The Cursors Scroller can be used with an API which expects the client to maintain a cursor (pointer) to the last obtained item.
+The Cursor Scroller can be used with an API which expects the client to maintain a cursor (pointer) to the last obtained item.
 For example, on the first request, it returns items with ID 1-100; for the second request, you must tell the API to start with ID 101.